 - There is high maintenance cost involved in harnessing the tidal electricity due to salty sea water.

-Scope of tidal energy in India
+The scope of tidal energy in India

 According to the estimates of the Indian government, the country has a potential of 8,000 MW of tidal energy.
 This includes about 7,000 MW in the Gulf of Cambay in Gujarat, 1,200 MW in the Gulf of Kutch and 100 MW in the Gangetic delta in the Sunderbans region of West Bengal.